-Gold Museum Bogota – I Learn Why Colombia was Home to El Dorado
+Gold Museum Bogota – Colombia as El Dorado

 This is my fifth post on a recent Adventures Abroad trip to the wonderful country of Colombia where I found the people extremely friendly and outgoing, the food amazingly good and the variety of things to see and do off the charts.
 The first four posts all deal with the city of Bogota and surrounding area.
 You can read them on my website.
 In the last post we wandered by foot into the oldest part of Bogota, La Candelaria, where the street art made me rethink everything I thought I knew about Latin Americans.
 In this post our group is going to visit the most famous museum in Colombia, the Gold Museum that houses over 55,000 works of which over 6,000 are on display.
 But first, we have some time for lunch and a quick look around the area of Bogota where the Gold Museum is situated.